facebook

 This subject covers the Green Software principles and takes into consideration the software design practices and technologies that optimise energy usage, minimise carbon footprint and promote environmental awareness.

-The subject introduces the principles of sustainability and how data analytics can address environmental challenges.
-It explores techniques and tools for data-driven decision-making, such as analysing climate data and predicting the impact of climate change.
+This subject provides an introduction to the principles of sustainability and how data analytics and Artificial Intelligence (AI) techniques can be used to address environmental challenges.
+It explores techniques and tools for data-driven decision-making such as analysing climate data and predicting the impact of climate change.

 Subject Code Subjects Credit Units